-- Freud, The New Introductory Lectures on Psychoanalysis - T.S.
-Eliot, The Waste Land - Beckett, Krapp's Last Tape and Other Dramatic Pieces - Sebald, The Emigrants - Beavoir, The Second Sex (selections) - Levi, The Drowned and the Saved (selections) - Lewontin, Biology and Ideology: the Doctrine of D.N.A.
+- T.S.
+Eliot, The Waste Land

+- de Beavoir, The Second Sex (selections)

+- Lewontin, Biology and Ideology: the Doctrine of D.N.A.

+- Kollwitz, The Diary and Letters of Kaethe Kollwitz (selections)

+- DuBois, The Souls of Black Folk

 Contemporary Studies Programme